How to Defend Allegations of Publishing an Intimate Image Without Consent

 What defences are available for transmitting an intimate image without consent?

-If you are facing an allegation of publishing an intimate image, there are several potential defenses that may be available.
+If you are facing an allegation of publishing an intimate image, there are several potential defences that may be available.
 One possible defence is that you did not publish the image intentionally.
 If you can demonstrate that you did not intend to publish the image, you may be able to avoid a conviction under the Criminal Code.

 Another possible defence is that you had the consent of the person depicted in the image.
 If the person in the image gave you explicit consent to publish the image, you may be able to avoid a conviction under the Criminal Code.
 However, it is important to note that consent must be freely given and cannot be obtained through coercion or deception.